-The third annual Ottawa Black Film Festival was held March 24-26 as an in-person event for the first time since the celebration of Black filmmakers was launched in 2021 to “amplify the voices of Afro-descendants.”
+The third annual Ottawa Black Film Festival took place March 24-26 and was held for the first time as a hybrid event, with online programming accessible across Canada and around the world.
+The celebration of Black filmmakers was launched in 2021 to “amplify the voices of Afro-descendants.”

 “Ottawa is not only a government city,” said Andrea Este, who coordinates Black film festivals across Canada for the Fabienne Colas Foundation.
 “There’s a really great artistic hub as well.”